The 5 phases of project management

 « Failure to plan is planning to fail. » Therefore, planning is the most important phase in the project life cycle.
 It's not the most exciting part of the project, and it's true that planning can be a bit daunting.
 However, it is crucial to your project's success.

-Once again, this phase can be broken down into several stages.
+Again, this phase can itself be divided into several stages.

 Create a project plan

-It should serve as a guide for project managers on how to produce quality results, manage risks, but also help them keep costs within budget.
+It should serve as a guide for project managers on how to produce quality results, manage risk, but also to help them keep the cost within budget.

-It can also be used to assess the value of the project, and to help teams accomplish their tasks within a given timeframe.
+It also helps to assess the value of the project, and to help teams complete their tasks within a given time frame.

 Create a resource plan

-This plan should provide you with the necessary number of resources required to complete the project.
-This means:
+This plan should provide you with the necessary number of resources required to complete this project.
+That is:

 • the number of raw materials.